Insoft-UK/PrimeSDK/Xprime/README.md

 Edit your PPL+ code.

 >[!NOTE]
 **Xprime** is currently in its early stages.
-Xprime includes the PrimeSDK, providing a GUI interface to the command-line tools.
+It includes the command-line tools.

 >[!WARNING]
-Xprime is still in early alpha stage, it's usable.
+Xprime still in **alpha** release, while usable some features are not fully working.